 Completing a General Certificate in Online Counselling Skills (validated by the Counselling & Psychotherapy Central Awards Body) in 2013, helped me to formalise my online experience, and I am a registered member of the BACP.

-Outside of my private practice, I work part time for an independent Employee Assistance Programme provider, coordinating global trauma/counselling support for diverse international clients working in high stress environments and overseas postings.
+Outside of my private practice, I work part time for an independent Employee Assistance Programme provider, coordinating counselling support for diverse UK and international clients at times working in high stress environments and overseas postings.

 Personally and professionally, I have an active interest in and commitment to improving choice and access to services, without stereotyping or compromising on quality.
 For me, that means facilitating conditions that enhance growth and wellbeing, and respect for human dignity, whatever your background.
 To read more about this, please visit the Diversity & Identity page.